strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

     click entityService "/dev-docs/api/entity-service"
     click queryEngine "/dev-docs/api/query-engine/"
 ```

+Both global and route middlewares include an asynchronous callback (i.e.,`await next()`) function.
+Depending on what is returned by the middleware, the request will either go through a shorter or longer path through the backend:

+* If you return nothing within the code of a middleware, the request will go through it and continue travelling through the various core elements of the backend.
+* If you return something from a middleware, a response will be immediately sent, skipping the rest of the core elements (i.e., controllers, services, and the other layers that interact with the database).

 :::note
 Strapi also supports [webhooks](/dev-docs/backend-customization/webhooks) that are used to notify other applications of events that occurred.